grafana/agent/docs/sources/flow/reference/cli/convert.md

 not supported in Grafana Agent Flow.

-The command fails if the file being converted has syntactically incorrect configuration or cannot be converted to a Grafana Agent Flow river file.
+The command fails if the file being converted has syntactically incorrect configuration or cannot be converted to a Grafana Agent Flow River file.

 The following flags are supported: